zackees/transcribe-anything/README.md

 Over 260+⭐'s because this program this app just works.

+Easiest whisper implementaiton to install...
+AND use.
+Uses *blazingly* fast [insanely-fast-whisper](https://github.com/Vaibhavs10/insanely-fast-whisper) as the backend.

+Hardware acceleration on Windows/Linux/MacOS Arm (M1, M2, +).

-Input a local file or url and this tool will transcribe it using Whisper AI into subtitle files and raw text.
+Input a local file or youtube/rumble url and this tool will transcribe it using Whisper AI into subtitle files and raw text.

 Uses whisper AI so this is state of the art translation service - completely free. 🤯🤯🤯